Most people think that vizslas are malnourished or weak at first glance.

 - Producing energy that fuels your dog’s activities

 Since Vizslas are a hunting breed, they require more-than-average quantities of protein to maintain their lean and muscular body.
-This breed also requires lots of fuel on a daily basis, some of which needs to come from protein.
+This breed also requires lots of fuel daily, some of which need to come from protein.

 2. Healthy fats